 Good to know

-Even though you signed up for the iPhone Upgrade Program, that does not compel you to update your phone every 12 months, even though you can.
+Even though you signed up for the iPhone Upgrade Program, that doesn’t compel you to update your phone every 12 months.
 Repeat: You do not have to upgrade if you don’t want to.
-After 24 months, you’re paid up for both the device and AppleCare+, and the phone is now yours to keep using forever, sell, give away, or have as a spare.
-If you upgrade after 12 payments, you just sign a new 24-month contract.
+Finishing your 24 months means you’ve paid up for both the device and AppleCare+, and the phone is now yours to use forever, sell, give away, or keep as a spare.
+If you upgrade after 12 payments, you sign a new 24-month contract and start all over again.

 If you re-enroll in the program, the cycle starts on the order date, not the arrival date of your phone, so your upgrade cycle doesn’t get pushed out of whack in case of delayed shipping.

 Apple is not the only one with an upgrade plan: All major carriers have some kind of upgrade offer.
 For example, Sprint lets subscribers upgrade to a new iPhone every year through its iPhone Forever leasing program.
 You can upgrade to a new iPhone every 12 months but without any warranty and device protection coverage.
-T-Mobile has the Jump program that also lets you upgrade to a new phone after 12 months of payments, and it folds damage coverage into the monthly fee.
-With AT&T’s Next Up plan, you can trade in your phone after paying off 50% of the retail price — after about 12 months.
+T-Mobile has the Jump program that also lets you upgrade to a new phone after 12 months of payments.
+Its Premium Device Protection/AppleCare is included in the Jump fee, covering accidental damage, mechanical failure, and loss or theft.
+There also may be an associated deductible.
+With AT&T’s Next Up plan, you can trade-in your phone after paying off 50% of the retail price — after about 12 months.
+It functions as an add-on to AT&T’s monthly installment plan and costs an extra $5 per month.
 Verizon’s annual iPhone upgrade plan also lets you trade in your phone after you’ve paid off 50% of the cost of your current one.

-If you’re in the market for a brand new iPhone, you can use the Apple Upgrade Program to start paying it off in installments via a no-interest loan, if you are eligible.
+If you’re in the market for the latest and greatest new iPhone, you can use the Apple Upgrade Program to start paying it off in installments via a no-interest loan, if you are eligible.
 This gives you the freedom to upgrade after 12 payments whenever a new iPhone comes out — or hang on to the one you have — as well as the ability to change carriers and purchase a protection plan as part of the bargain.
-If you are a dedicated iPhone customer with no desire to switch to Android, the upgrade program is worth checking out.
+If you are a dedicated iPhone customer with no desire to hop back and forth between platforms — and you use one of the Big 4 carriers — the upgrade program is ideal.